The Unveiling of God’s Redemptive Plan: Resisting Wickedness and Living by Faith

 We are living in a time much like the Old Testament prophet Habakkuk.
 Habakkuk was a Hebrew prophet of seventh century b.c.
 Judah who prophesied an imminent Chaldean invasion.
 Habakkuk viewed his world as a place where “justice never goes forth” except in perverted form (Hab.
 1:4).
 He is distressed by the fact that violence prevails and agonized by the thought that God tolerates evil.
 He prays “How long?”
 He cries, “Why?” he was made to “look at injustice?”
 His prayer did not go unanswered.
 Yet, the reply given to him is not the comfort of an explanation.
 The prophet initiated this conversation with God based on his distress about God’s “inaction” in the world.
 He wanted to see God do something more, particularly in the area of justice for evildoers.
 How long would God allow this mess to continue?
 Not long, according to the Lord (Hab.
 2:2–3).
 Another nation, the Babylonians (Chaldeans), would come and execute justice on the Lord’s behalf.
 The Voice that comes to him says, “Look . . . see,” Look around at the godless nations.
 Watch!
 “For I am accomplishing a work in your days— You would not believe it even if you were told!
 (Hab.
 1:5)

 The wickedness of the land and the peoples seemed to abound.
 So much evil thrived, completely in the open, but God remained strangely silent.
 Habakkuk was deeply stricken by seeing ungodliness and violence prevail; especially among those who profess to know the truth.
-In the midst of the wickedness, Habakkuk continued to stand on his guard post, and station himself on the watchtower to see what God would say to him and answer his complaint.
+Midst the wickedness, Habakkuk stood on his guard post.
+He stationed himself on the watchtower to see what God would say.
+He wanted to hear how God would answer his complaint.
 And how he would reply when reprimanded (Hab.
 2:1).
-The good news is that God cannot be restrained by evil or discouraged by it.
+The good news is that God can’t be restrained by evil or discouraged by it.

-Then the Lord answered him and said, ”Write down the vision And inscribe it clearly on tablets, So that one who reads it may run.
+Then the Lord answered him saying ”Write down the vision.
+Inscribe it clearly on tablets.
+This ensures that one who reads it run.
 For the vision is yet for the appointed time; It hurries toward the goal and it will not fail.
 Though it delays, wait for it; For it will certainly come, it will not delay long.
 Behold, as for the impudent [not showing due respect for another person] one, His soul is not right within him; But the righteous one will live by his faith” (Hab.
 2:2-4).

-When the Lord first spoke to me from the Book Habakkuk , I wasn’t sure what the Lord was saying at the time.
-As time progressed I grew in my understanding that the vision referred to God’s plan of redemption at the end of days.
+The Lord first spoke to me from the Book of Habakkuk.
+At that time, I wasn’t sure what the Lord was saying.
+As time went on, I grew in my understanding.
+I realized that the vision referred to God’s plan of redemption at the end of days.
 Like Habakkuk, I am shocked by what I see taking place today, especially in America.
 Justice never seems to go forth.
 Yet, I know that God’s Word never returns to Him void.
 He will accomplish all that He intends to do (Isa.
 55:11).
 What has sustained me throughout my walk with the Lord is choosing to live by faith as instructed in Hab.
 2:4; Rom.
 1:17; Gal.
 3:11 and Heb.
 10:38.

-For in it the righteousness of God is revealed from faith to faith; as it is written: “But the righteous one will live by faith.”
+In it, the righteousness of God is revealed from faith to faith.
+It is written: “But the righteous one will live by faith.”

 Romans 1:17

-Paul later charged Timothy to be ready to preach the word, “in season and out of season; correct, rebuke, and exhort, with great patience and instruction.”
-He told Timothy that a time will come when people will not tolerate sound teaching; instead they will want to have their ears tickled by teachers in conformance with their own desires, and they will turn away from listening to the truth and give their attention to myths and fables (2 Tim.
+Paul later charged Timothy to be ready to preach the word.
+“In season and out of season.”
+He advised him to correct, rebuke, and exhort with great patience and instruction.
+He told Timothy that a time will come when people will not tolerate sound teaching.
+Instead, they will want to have their ears tickled by teachers in conformance with their own desires.
+They will turn away from listening to the truth and give their attention to myths and fables (2 Tim.
 4:2-4).

 In these last days, God is looking for people with prophetic perception.
 He longs for a people who understand the times.